 From here you can go on snorkeling, diving, horseback riding, biking and cruising tours.

 To get there you get to choose between boat taxis and small planes.

 08 of 08

-Just as it happens in Honduras with Roatán and Utila, Caye caulker is the underrated brother.
-This is still mainly a fishermen town where you can find lobster at an extremely affordable price.
-There are also some hotels and restaurant but nothing large.
-Personally I prefer this one just because it isn’t so touristy yet.
+Just as with Roatán and Utila, Caye Caulker is the underrated brother.
+This is still mainly a fishing town where you can find lobster at an extremely affordable price.
+There are also some hotels and restaurants, but nothing large.

-In it you will find small hotels, family owned restaurants and pretty much no cars, golf carts and bikes are the vehicles of choice.
+You will find small hotels, family-owned restaurants, and almost no cars: golf carts and bikes are the vehicles of choice.

-The beaches are also a lot less populated, you don’t need to get too far away from the town to feel as if you were on your own private beach.
-Plus locals tend to be a lot more laid back.
+The beaches are also a lot less populated, so you don’t need to get too far away from the town to feel as if you were on your own private beach.